Aretec-Inc/google-doc-ai/README.md

 ## 5. Create And Deploy through Script (Automatically)

+## Setup Instructions

+1. Create a `.env` file in the root directory of the project.

+2. Inside the `.env` file, add the following line: projectId=$PROJECT_ID
+    Replace `'$PROJECT_ID'` with the ID of the project where you wish to deploy the app.

+3. Ensure that your account has the appropriate access rights to the specified project.
+Without the necessary permissions, the deployment will not be successful.

-Run the following command to deploy the app on your project:
+4. Run the following command to deploy the app on your project:

 ```bash
 npm run deploy-app